-Prerequisite: TSI Reading and Math requirements met or concurrent enrollment in INRW 0307 and/or MATH 0308 Type: TECH
+Prerequisite: TSI Reading and Math requirements

+met or concurrent enrollment in INRW

+0307 and/or MATH 0308

-PTAC 1408 Safety, Health and Environment 4:3:2
+PTAC 1408 Safety, Health & Environment

-An overview of safety, health, and environmental issues in the performance of all job tasks and regulatory compliance issues.
+An overview of safety, health, and environmental issues in the performance of all job tasks.
 Development of knowledge and skills to reinforce the attitudes and behaviors required for safe and environmentally sound work habits.
+Emphasis on safety, health, and environmental issues in the performance of all job tasks and regulatory compliance issues.